 Clean Clogged Sprinklers

 Soak Sprinklers in Rust Remover

-Fill a freezer bag half full of CLR or a similar rust remover and drop your sprinkler into the bag.
+Fill a freezer bag half full of rust remover and drop your sprinkler into the bag.
+We used CLR Calcium, Lime, and Rust Remover, but other rust-removing solutions will also work.
 Swish it around occasionally to distribute the solution.
 Remove the sprinkler after 30 minutes and rinse it in clear water.